aurmidh/aurmidh/README.md

 ### 👋 Hi there
-I am a beginner tester.
+I am a beginner Tester.
 I live in Wroclaw.
 This is where I will post my portfolio.

 ### <a href="https://drive.google.com/file/d/1TandT9HuSCaE67SD6qjNtkpYMhizs81a/view?usp=drive_link">✨ My CV</a>